johnmatter/harp_scan_projection/README.md

 ### Example usage
 When you run this script, it will ask you to input the instrinsic beam widths from both harps.
+These should either be both x widths or both y widths.
 Then it will output the width projected to the target as well as the corresponding raster to request from MCC.
 I recommend you post an HCLOG entry with links to the harp scans as well as the info output by this script.

 ```
 ~/a1n_project_beam_width$ ./project_beam_to_target.py